CHAPTER 7 – WHEN PAST MEETS PRESENT

 She was startled to hear the answer, “Abbu , baksho Khali chhilo .”*

 Her heart was beating so fast that she could almost hear it.
 The man they knew as Sujal all the while, was Wasim, and this scary man, his father.
 So, it was an entire family after them.
 Why were they after the green box?
 Why did Neera advise her to keep the box safely?
-Durga slowly glanced towards her right arm, on which was tied a chain of gold .
-It was safely hid under the sleeve of her blouse.
+Durga carefully glanced towards her right arm, on which was tied a chain of gold .
+It peeked from under the sleeve of her blouse.
 From the chain protruded a pearl like globe, supposedly a locket.
-She tried her best to hide it as the father and son spoke.
-Wasim looked at her .
-The look in his eyes was something she could not describe .
+She tried her best to hide it well under her sleeves, as the father and son focused on their discussion.
+But alas!
+The old man looked at her, all of a sudden .
+The expression in his eyes was such, that she could not describe .

-He bent down and gazing at her .
-“Ei maiya’r moddheo sheyi Neera’r jholok .”*
+He bent down and fixing his gaze on her, said, “Ei maiya’r moddheo sheyi Neera’r jholok .”*

 - Arre, apnara ekhane? – Hey, you are here?